Gerdeth/PaperTrade/README.md

 - [ ] User should be able to sell stocks at current market price
 - [ ] User account should display username, a list of current stocks owned (portfolio),profit/loss of each stock, net account value, and cash balance
 - [ ] User account should display a list of all transactions

+## stocks-O frontend
+stocks-O frontend code can be found here